oracle official Web Site ManualiOracle.it

 You upgrade the db to the 10.2.0.5 Oracle version.

-After that, you see that Oracle write in the sys.aud$ but the result of one query is strange:
+After that, you see that Oracle writes in the sys.aud$ but the result of one query is strange:

 COUNT(1)